Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Summary and Conclusion

-\emph{Summary and Conclusion--} We have found long-distance spin transport in an orthorhombic AFMI using micromagnetic simulations.
-Our model represents a large class of easy-plane antiferromagnetic materials, including hematite above the Morin transition.
-We demonstrated how a finite spin transport signal and its polarization direction is modulated by a coherent beating oscillation mechanism between two linearly polarized magnon eigenmodes, which can be tuned via a transverse magnetic field.
-We argue that this behavior is a generic feature of easy-plane AFMIs with two orthogonal linearly polarized eigenmodes.
+We have found a long-distance and tunable spin transport signal in orthorhombic easy-plane AFMIs using micromagnetic simulations, in agreement with recent experimental measurements.
+Our model represents a large class of easy-plane AFM materials, including hematite above the Morin transition.

+We demonstrated how a \textit{finite spin signal} and its \textit{helicity} and \textit{amplitude} can be modulated by a transverse magnetic field using a \textit{coherent beating oscillation} between two linearly polarized magnon eigenmodes.
+Based on our theoretical framework and numerical experiments, we argue that this behavior is a generic feature of all easy-plane AFMIs with two orthogonal linearly polarized eigenmodes and not only weak ferromagnets or canted AFMIs with finite homogeneous DM interaction, such as hematite.